danhalliday/danhalliday.com/middleman/source/work/soundry-co-brand-identity-and-artwork.html.md

 title: Brand Identity & Artwork
 date: 2015-01-01

-summary: To set Soundry apart from competitors and to reflect its focus on whole-product design and user experience, I created a bright and bold visual identity underpinned by Suitcase Type Foundry’s Nudista — the perfect match for a modern engineering outfit.
+summary: I created a bright and bold visual identity to set this modern engineering outfit apart from their competition.

 skills:
   - Logo